 For many of us, there’s nothing better than planning a trip to Disney.
 I mean, sure…attractions and cool resorts and stuff.
 But best of all is the FOOD!

 And that’s why I dedicate a lot of attention to making plans with picky eaters in the DFB Guide to Walt Disney World Dining.
-This is a great time to pick up your copy of this handy guide because it’s just been completely updated for your 2016 travel plans!!
-Don’t forget to use code HAPPYPLACE for $4 off the price!
+This is a great time to pick up your copy of this handy guide because it’s just been completely updated for your 2019 travel plans!!

 Today, I want to share some of the tips that I’ve scattered through the book on how to deal with the pickiest eaters when you’re in Disney World.
 Need some help with this subject?
 Read on!
 [Read more…]